 - Magnetic Device (MD): RT-750-K Superior Water Conditioner®, Magnatech Corp, Fort Wayne, Ind.

 - Pulsed Electric Field Device (PEFD): Dolphin Series 3000, Clearwater Systems Corp., Essex, CT

 - Electrostatic Device (ED): FluidTron®, ElectroStatic Technologies, Inc., Kansas City, Kan.

 - Ultrasonic Device (UD): Sonoxide® B02, Ashland Water Technologies, Wilmington, Del.

-- Hyrodynamic Cavitation Device (HCD): VRTX-10, VRTX Technologies, Schertx, Texas
+- Hydrodynamic Cavitation Device (HCD): VRTX-10, VRTX Technologies, Schertz, Texas

 - Biological Control in Cooling Water Systems Using Non-Chemical Treatment Devices, ASHRAE 1361RP